 4. iTero Lumina / Element 5D Plus — Best for Invisalign Practices

 If your practice runs heavy Invisalign volume, the iTero scanner family is purpose-built for that workflow.
-Direct case submission to Align, ClinCheck integration, treatment simulation, and Invisalign Outcome Simulator turn the scanner into a powerful case-acceptance tool.
-The Lumina also brings a wider field of view and NIRI (near-infrared imaging) for caries detection without ionizing radiation.
+ClinCheck integration and seamless Invisalign connectivity12 turn the scanner into a powerful case-acceptance tool.
+The Lumina also brings a wider field of view and NIRI (near-infrared imaging) for caries detection without ionizing radiation.13

 Practitioner feedback is consistent: for ortho and aligner-driven practices, iTero is the obvious choice.
-For broader restorative work — especially edentulous cases or complex crown and bridge — the workflow is more limited than TRIOS or Medit, and the closed ecosystem means lab choice is narrower.
+For broader restorative work — especially edentulous cases or complex crown and bridge — the workflow is more limited than TRIOS or Medit, and because iTero is optimized around the Align workflow, open-lab options are narrower than on open systems like TRIOS or Medit.

 Best for: Invisalign-heavy practices, ortho-focused clinics, GPs whose case mix leans aligners, multi-location DSOs already standardized on Align workflows.